fbpx

 By spending some time reading various companies’ web pages and using recommendation services, you can get an idea of what skills and experience each builder possesses and who has a business approach that appeals to you.

-If you already have construction experience, building your own structure can be a great way to save money and add enjoyment and pride.
-So, if you are experienced, great!
-But recognize that building a large structure from the ground up is a different set of challenges.
+If you already have construction experience, building your own structure can be a great way to save money and add enjoyment and a source of pride to your story.

 If you feel comfortable doing parts of the process (maybe you’ve done some remodeling or an addition) but not others, you may still be able to save some money by contracting out key jobs and only performing the ones you feel comfortable with.

-If you don’t have any more experience than, say, a volunteer afternoon with Habitat For Humanity, know that construction is a highly regulated business—this helps ensure your safety.
-So, before you attempt a learn-as-you-go mission, realize that building a barn is a large project and may not be the best project to start with.
+If you don’t have any more experience than, say, a volunteer afternoon with Habitat For Humanity, know that construction is a highly regulated business.
+Adhering to engineering criteria is not only crucial for safety, but also for ensuring the longevity of your structure’s integrity. .
+So before attempting a learn-as-you-go mission, realize that building a barn is a large project and may not be the best project to start with.
 There are myriad details, legalities, and project management skills involved besides the actual construction.
-These all take time.
-And, do not underestimate the amount of time construction takes either.
+These all take time, which should also not be underestimated.
 Getting a structure “under roof” in a timely manner is important, both for the materials and for your satisfaction.
 Since the quality of your structure is dependent on quality construction techniques, think seriously about the skills and time you bring.
 If you want to make sure your barn looks great, lasts decades, and is built in a timely manner, hiring a professional builder may be your best option.

 Trust and Cooperation

-You are responsible for choosing a structure that fits your needs and providing an approved piece of land to build upon.
+You are responsible for providing an approved piece of land to build upon and choosing a structure that fits your needs.
 You must maintain regular communication with your builder and Barn Pros during the entire process.
 And finally, you are responsible for enjoying your new structure for years to come!

 POPULAR